tumblr/TMTumblrSDK/README.md

 repository.
 App developers create "podfiles" to specify their apps' dependencies and use the CocoaPods command line tool to:

-* Fetch the dependencies specified by the app developer
+* Fetch the dependencies specified in their podfile
 * Recursively fetch all subdependencies
 * Create an Xcode workspace that includes the pods, links any necessary libraries, configures header search paths, enables ARC where appropriate, and more